Craigp10/goFetch/README.md

       c.
 Run docker container with image - execute `docker run -p 8080:8080 -d --name go_fetch go-fetch`
       d.
 Ensure container named `go_fetch` is running - execute `docker ps`
 5. Make request to server.
 Examples below...

+If you choose to run the application via cli follow these steps:

+1. Build the binary
+   `go build .`
+2. Move the binary to your PATH, most likely in the following path `/Users/<userprofile>/bin/`
+3. Execute the following to run the server on port 8080 `go-fetch run --port 8080`
+4. Make request.

 ## API Endpoints